We’re excited to announce our project: Remote Reminiscence – Getting Elders Online

 About Strike a Light – Arts & Heritage’s work:

 Strike a Light – Arts & Heritage has been working with older people since its inception in 2010.
-Prior to that our four directors have extensive experience and engagement with older people and groups too.
+Prior to that our directors have extensive experience and engagement with older people and groups too.

 Throughout this current period, we have been engaging with, talking to and discussing with individual older people, third age services and their users via email, Zoom and phone about how best to support engagement without physically being able to deliver our existing activities and services.